Darshan in the UK – 2026

 CLICK HERE to open/close the CHILDREN and BABIES section

-• Any child over 16 may, if they wish, receive darshan unaided, if they are under 16 please take note of the following points:
+• Any child may, if they wish, receive darshan unaided, if they are under 16 please take note of the following points:

 • Please contact us now to let us know that you will be bringing a child / children.
 When you contact us please give your name and your child’s / children’s name(s) as they appears on your reservation.